beuss-git/oisim/README.md

 `["The Lord of the Rings: The Return of the King\n", 10]` will wait 10 milliseconds, then inject the string "The Lord of the Rings: The Return of the King" and then inject a newline.

 ## Usage
-In order to use it you just have to put config.json within the same folder as the executable and then run execute it.
+In order to use it you just have to put config.json within the same folder as the executable and then run it.